-My own informed consent release form Albuquerque Record was created to make relevant connections between narrators, interviewers, and sound recording archives.
+My own Informed Consent Release Form was created to make relevant connections between narrators, interviewers, and sound recording archives.
 Notice the single page length, that the document bears no institutional logos or contact information.
 This short form supplements necessary information in the event of new history projects, archival institutions, or museums.

 Also useful, the Sound Memory Potential Narrator short form helps to make initial contact which might be otherwise overlooked.
 This form works great when used to make connections through word of mouth, visitor center display literature, or community events.
 I highly recommend that staff have access to these forms in easily shared PDF format (useful for email, blogs, and social media).

 Every interview, and especially potential oral history projects, should have at least one signed narrator informed consent form available.
 Oral history release forms help interviewers and narrators create verified proof of informed consent while at the same time best practice and future accessibility of the cataloged recording.